vl-bulgakov/report_builder/README.md

 The task is implemented as a microservice (worker + database) that takes a specific type of input file and constructs interactive tables and graphs using Dash, which you can open in your web browser.

-Deployment is done by running a command in the terminal from the "report_app" directory (the data file claims_sample_data.csv is already located in the "app/src/" directory):
+Deployment is done by running a command in the terminal from the "report_builder-main" directory (the data file claims_sample_data.csv is already located in the "app/src/" directory):

     Command "docker compose up -d" and press Enter.

 An example of how it should look in the command line:

-...\Desktop\Test\Medicine\report_app> docker compose up -d
+    ...\Desktop\Test\Medicine\report_builder-main> docker compose up -d

 You can view the generated dashboard in your browser after launching all containers and services (note that it might take at least 10 seconds after launching the "app" container, as there is a timer in place to ensure all database structures have been properly set up).